nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/index.md

   - toc
 ---

-An Introduction to R For RNA-Sequencing Analysis
+An Introduction to R for RNA-Sequencing Analysis
 ================================================

 RNA-Sequencing (RNA-Seq) is a popular method for